Kunal Chawla

 Publications and preprints

-2. Genericity of contracting geodesics in groups (joint with Inhyeok Choi and Giulio Tiozzo).
-Submitted (2023)
+4. Genericity of contracting geodesics in groups (joint with Inhyeok Choi and Giulio Tiozzo).
+Groups, Geometry, and Dynamics (2023)

 Invited and Upcoming talks